raymondkeogh/doggystyle/README.md

 ----------

-Given the nature of this business, image is quite important so the aesthetic of the site must reflect that.
+Given the nature of this business, image is quite important and so the aesthetic of the site must reflect that.

 **Colours:**